ryanntt/personal-website-source/_posts/2017-07-30-jetstellar.md

 ### User Testing

-We conducted user testing with 5 users to figure out any usability issues, as well as how people perceive the concept of travelling to Mars.
-We used the user stories as test scenrarios to look into how people completed these task.
+We conducted user testing with 5 users to figure out usability issues, as well as how people perceive the concept of travelling to Mars via our products.
+We used the user stories as test scenarios to look into how people completed these task.s

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--Fd4bEw-4--/c_scale,w_784/v1502510699/201708%20Jetstellar/User-Testing.png">